samyak45/samyak45.github.io/_posts/2017-02-19-forming-the-data-science-bubble.md

 Data science is in the frenzy phase.
 Crash will come.
 How it might come and what it might look like.
 Follows the golden age.
 So what should you do - if you are entering the field, be vary about a crash and be prepared.
 If you are someone like me who is willing to be patient, wait till the golden age (eg Google after the dot com bubble burst).

+>Warning signs of this collapse were ignored because humans, even at the highest level, have an inbuilt tendency to follow what their peers are doing and to dismiss warnings that are outside the prevailing consensus. - John Bruton on 2008 global recession.